-"One must experience the vibe of St. Peter's"
+"One must experience the vibe of St. Peter's".

-Canada has always looked towards Scandinavia for inspiration and construction techniques as we share the unique placement of the northern hemisphere's belt of timber forests.
+Canada has always looked towards Scandinavia for inspiration and construction techniques as we share the unique placement in the northern hemisphere's belt of timber forests.
 We all build with wood.
 An important and regenerative resource for Canada's economic wealth.
 This building can meet the designated criteria of potential Heritage status on all points of academic discourse:

-- Architectural 'materiality and built form', the specialized wood structure of Glulam arches and copper roof defines a vibrant period of Toronto's architectural history, the Toronto City Hall by Finnish Architect Viljo Revell would be recognized ten years later as Iconic Architecture around the world. - Architecture of worship, Lutheran roots of a Nordic religion with pagan underpinnings, "we are still in the forest"

-Estonian Architect Michael Bach's "life achievement", his attention to interior details, especially how the play of light slants across the altar from hidden vertical skylights.
-The mood he created by the assemblage of materials is genius.
+- Architectural 'materiality and built form', the specialized wood structure of Glulam arches and copper roof defines a vibrant period of Toronto's architectural history, the Toronto City Hall by Finnish Architect Viljo Revell would be recognized ten years later as 'lconic Architecture' around the world. - Architecture of worship, Lutheran roots of a Nordic religion with pagan underpinnings; "We are still in the forest". - St. Peter's Church is Estonian-Canadian Architect Michael Bach's "life achievement".
+The scale of this building, his attention to interior details, the mood he created by the assemblage of materials is genius.